 It isn’t just the symptoms themselves that can worsen.
 If left untreated, the chronic pain associated with fibromyalgia can lead to permanent changes in the way your body perceives pain resulting in increased sensitivity to stimuli and abnormal pain sensitivity.
 In order to prevent further disruptions in the way your body’s pain-signaling system works, it’s crucial that you seek out treatment for fibromyalgia immediately.

-Difficulty Getting Relief
+Difficulty Getting Relief from Fibromyalgia

 The longer you wait to treat your fibromyalgia, the harder it will be to get relief from the symptoms.
 Research has shown that those who treat pain associated with fibromyalgia earlier, react the best to certain drugs and treatments.
 In fact, waiting too long to treat fibromyalgia can make it more difficult to heal or experience any relief from the pain, no matter which treatments or medications you try.
-For this reason alone, it’s best to develop a plan for treating and managing the symptoms you are experiencing as soon as possible.
+For this reason alone, it’s best to develop a plan for treating and managing fibromyalgia symptoms you are experiencing as soon as possible.

 Permanent Lifestyle Changes